slateci/slate-catalog-incubator/README.md

-# SLATE Helm Catalog Incubator Charts
+# SLATE Helm Incubator Charts

+## Overview

+This repository is home to the *master* and *gh-pages* branches.
+It uses the [chart-releaser](https://github.com/helm/chart-releaser-action) GitHub Action to package charts in `/charts` on *master* and deploy them as GitHub Releases on *gh-pages*.

+For more information on this process see [Chart Releaser Action to Automate GitHub Page Charts](https://helm.sh/docs/howto/chart_releaser_action/).

 ## Usage